juanfernandes/juanfernandes-uk/src/notes/weeknotes-9.md

   - interaction designer
   - ruby on rails
   - front-end
-postImage: "/v1579162295/og.jpg"
-date: 2019-04-07T14:57:04.628Z
+date: 2019-04-07T14:57:04Z
-tags:
-  - notes
 ---
 This week I was in Manchester for my new contract.
-I was only there for two days for the project kick off and tech setup.
+I was only there for two days for the project kick off and tech setup.{.lead}

 Monday and Tuesday was a blur.
 I couldn't focus on anything.
 I did some of my freelance work.
 Friday was pretty much spent on the train coming back from Manchester.